 The OCC considers AML/CFT examination findings in a safety and soundness context when assigning the management component rating.
-Serious deficiencies in a bank's AML/CFT compliance create a presumption that the management rating will be adversely affected because risk management practices are less than satisfactory.
-Examiners should document application of this approach in their written comments in the OCC's supervisory information systems, and in supervisory communications, when appropriate.88
+Serious deficiencies in a bank's AML/CFT compliance create a presumption that the management rating will be adversely affected because

-87 The OCC Supervision Processes Manual's appendix contains excerpts from 61 Fed.
+&lt;sup>85 The OCC Supervision Processes Manual's appendix contains excerpts from 61 Fed.
 Reg.
-67021-67029, "Uniform Financial Institutions Rating System" and "Joint Interagency Common Questions and Answers on the Revised Uniform Financial Institutions Rating System" (refer to OCC Bulletin 1997-14, "Uniform Financial Institutions Rating System").
+67021-67029, "Uniform Financial Institutions Rating System" and "Joint Interagency Common Questions and Answers on the Revised Uniform Financial Institutions Rating System" (refer to OCC Bulletin 1997-14, "Uniform Financial Institutions Rating System and Disclosure of Component Ratings: Questions and Answers")